ledgerW/pathlight/memory-bank/activeContext.md

 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
 The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
+- Improved mobile responsiveness for the results page:
+  - Added media queries for different screen sizes (tablets and phones)
+  - Adjusted font sizes, padding, and margins for better readability on small screens
+  - Optimized layout for narrow screens to prevent cramped text
+- Implemented collapsible sections in the Plan view:
+  - Added toggle functionality to section headers (Next Steps, Daily Plan, Obstacles & Solutions)
+  - Ensured only one section is open at a time (accordion-style)
+  - Set the first section to be open by default
+  - Added visual indicators (arrow icons) to show which sections are expandable
+  - Implemented smooth transitions for a polished user experience
 - Fixed the "Update My Plan" button functionality for users with premium plans:
   - Made the form page use the exact same modal as the results page
   - Removed the large Cancel button, leaving just an "X" in the corner